railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Opportunities.rst

 .. figure:: images/crm_partner_event.png
    :align: center

-   *History of events in a partner form.*
+   *History of events in a partner form*

 When the leads have been converted into opportunities, the opportunities can be assigned to any salesperson.
 In that case you designate a manager in the company who is responsible for assigned the